Marriage License + Ceremony

 Filing & Next Steps

-Filing follows a structured process so your marriage record supports future needs.
+Filing follows a structured process.
 If you require apostille/legalization for international use, visit Orange County Apostille.

 Location examples: Irvine • Anaheim/Orange • Mobile